Flank/flank/README.md

 * Download [Flank](https://bintray.com/flank1/Flank/download_file?file_path=Flank-1.2.0.jar)

+Flank can also be downloaded by using curl: ```curl -L https://dl.bintray.com/flank1/Flank/Flank-1.2.0.jar -o Flank-1.2.0.jar```

 To runs tests with Flank you will need the app and test apk's.
 You can specify in which package you would like tests to run.
 A single class or test can also be executed (package_name.class_name#method_name).
 If no package name is provided all the tests will be executed.
 Usage: